agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 4. Download maps and critical data before going to areas with poor connectivity.
 5. Set the app to "Prepare for Offline" before extended offline use to ensure all necessary data is downloaded.

-### Field Scouting
+### Fields Scouting

-Use the mobile app for efficient field scouting:
+Use the mobile app for efficient Fields scouting:

-1. Navigate to "Fields" and select a field to scout.
+1. Navigate to "fields" and select a Fields to scout.
 2. Click "Start Scouting".
-3. The app will track your path through the field.
+3. The app will track your path through the Fields.
 4. Record observations:
    - Tap the "+" button to add an observation
    - Select the observation type (pest, disease, weed, etc.)